Chaitalykundu/Core-Subject/Snowflake/Questions/Question.md

 Ans : Native SQL, Hybrid Columnar, Built from the ground up for the cloud, Multi-cluster

-11.Which statements are true about storage relationships?
+11. Which statements are true about storage relationships?

     - Snowflake Tables are stored within Schemas
     - Snowflake Databases are stored within Warehouses
     - Snowflake Warehouses are stored within Data Marts
     - Snowflake Schemas are stored within Warehouses
     - Snowflake Warehouses are stored within Databases
     - Snowflake Schemas are stored within Databases

 Ans : Snowflake Tables are stored within Schemas, Snowflake Schemas are stored within Databases